People

 Inessa Garrey

-UW CEE
+UW CivE

 Tong Ling

-UW CEE
+UW ENVE

 Manny Pacheco, M.S.
-Student, UW ME
+Student, UW ME -- XFlow Energy company

 Cali McFarland, B.S.
 Student, UW ME